 1549.
 Edward VI, the eleven-year-old son of Henry VIII has been on the throne two years.
-The country is effectively run by the Lord Protector, Edward Somerset.
+The country is effectively run by the Lord Protector, Edward Seymour.
 The preceding decade has seen war with Scotland, inflation, unemployment, rising rents and declining wages.
 A sense of grievance is swelling among the common people against the imposition of Protestantism and the encroachment of landlords on common lands, some even dispossessing tenants of farms held for generations to enclosed it to graze sheep.
 This culminates in 1549 with the Prayer Book Rebellion in Devon and Cornwall and a popular uprising in Norfolk led by Robert Kett.

 It is twelve years on since Matthew Shardlake’s last foray into the shark infested waters surrounding the powerful.
 He is getting older and his disability troubling him more.
 His life is taken up with the routine of his legal practice, though for the past few years he has done legal work, mainly property transactions, for the formidable Lady Elizabeth, now fifteen-years-old.
 When a distant relative of Elizabeth’s, John Boleyn of Brikeswell, is imprisoned awaiting trial at the Norfolk Assizes for the murder of his wife Edith, Shardlake is called upon to uncover the truth behind the murder charge.
 Edith Boleyn’s body had been found exposed on the border of Boleyn’s land.
 She had disappeared nine years earlier and was assumed to be dead.
 To the disgust of many, Boleyn had soon moved his mistress into his home, marrying her once seven years had elapsed from Edith’s disappearance.